 In addition to the Council and various sub-Committees, an Executive Committee manages the scientific program.
-It is composed of the Chairs of the Sections and Commissions.
+It is composed of the Chairs of the Divisions and Commissions.
 It is via these bodies that ISHS communicates with members who have specific research interests covering the full range of horticultural science.

-The success of the ISHS, in relation to its effective communication and leadership of international co-operation, is largely through the 50 or more specialized symposia held annually.
+The success of the ISHS, in relation to its effective communication and leadership of international co-operation, is largely through the 40+ specialized symposia held annually.
 These are organised locally in a country, each with a convener, an organising committee, a scientific committee and an editorial board.
 Designed to be self-financing, these symposia normally concentrate on a technical subject – a crop or research area.
 Invited speakers present papers, research findings are debated, discussions held, visits arranged and the editor compiles a monograph published as a volume of Acta Horticulturae.
 These publications are available, at cost, to all ISHS members attending symposia and are archived in many academic/research libraries.
 The entire Acta Horticulturae library is available online and services the needs of thousands of researchers worldwide who use the www.actahort.org site.

 The other avenue for regular communication is Chronica Horticulturae, the quarterly publication of ISHS.
-In addition to containing a calendar of events, announcements, news items and details of forthcoming events, Chronica reports on the activities of Sections, Commissions and Working Groups.
+In addition to containing a calendar of events, announcements, news items and details of forthcoming events, Chronica reports on the activities of Divisions, Commissions and Working Groups.

 A major benefit of ISHS membership is the privilege of attending the International Horticultural Congress every four years at discounted rates.
 Congresses are attended by 3,000 or more delegates.
 They are carefully planned over many years to address all areas of horticultural science of interest to members.
 The Congress provides opportunities for individuals to present posters or make oral presentations of their current research work.
 Thus, information is shared with a wide audience.
 There are numerous social gatherings, sight-seeing opportunities, and the chance to see local horticultural industries during specialized field trips.